Constantine I of Imereti

-Constantine I (კონსტანტინე I, Konstantine I; died 1327), from the House of Bagrationi, was king of the western Georgian kingdom of Imereti from 1293 to 1327.
+Constantine I (კონსტანტინე I, Konstantine I; died 1327), from the Bagrationi dynasty, was king of Western Georgia from 1293 to 1327.

 Accession and civil war

 A son of the Georgian king David VI Narin and his wife, Tamar Amanelisdze, or a Palaeologian princess.
-Constantine succeeded to the throne of Imereti upon his father's death in 1293.
+Constantine succeeded to the throne of Western Georgia upon his father's death in 1293.
 Unlike his eastern Georgian counterparts, Constantine remained independent from the Ilkhanid hegemony, but he faced serious internal unrest as his younger brother Michael opposed his accession and seized control of the regions of Racha, Lechkhumi, and Argveti.
 In vain did the nobles of Imereti try to reconcile the brothers and internecine conflict continued to upset the country.

 The great nobles took advantage of the situation to assert their autonomy.
-Giorgi I Dadiani, Duke of Mingrelia, subjugated much of the duchy of Tskhumi and expanded his possessions up to Anacopia.
-The Shervashidze entrenched in Abkhazia, the Gurieli in Guria, and Vardanidze in Svaneti, showing little subservience to the royal authority.
+Giorgi I Dadiani, Duke of Mingrelia, subjugated much of the duchy of Tskhumi and expanded his possessions up to Anakopia.
+The Sharvashidze entrenched in Abkhazia, the Gurieli in Guria, and Vardanidze in Svaneti, showing little subservience to the royal authority.
 Constantine died amid these disturbances in 1327, having had no children, and his brother Michael succeeded him as king.